folbert/fewbricks/docs/index.md

  the class to modify the brick by passing arguments.

 ### Cleaner way to output HTML
-By having each brick output its own HTML, figuring out where to make changes in a brick becomes a breeze.
+By having each brick output its own HTML, figuring out where to edit the output of the brick becomes a breeze.
 Even if the brick is used in multiple places and loops, the HTML can be edited in one place.
 Fewbricks encourages you to separate the logic and presentation by supporting automatic loading of view-files.

 ### Code readability
-Easier to see what fields belong to a brick.
-Instead of having to switch between WP Admin and code to see what you named a specific field, you have it all in one brick class file.
+Easier to see which fields belong to a brick.
+Instead of having to switch between WP Admin and code to see what you named a specific field, you can have it all in one brick class file.

 ## Legal
-Fewbricks and its developers are in no way associated with Advanced Custom Fields.
-Fewbricks is released under GPLv3.
+Fewbricks is released under GPLv3 and its developers are in no way associated with Advanced Custom Fields.
+But we are very grateful to Elliot Condon for creating ACF.